OutSystems/docs-product/src/extensibility-and-integration/artificial-intelligence/ml-builder/implement-model.md

     </div>

 3. Check if the model returns data.
 The value of **GetAttributePrediction.IsSuccess** should be **True**.
-In the example, the shows an error if the request to the model isn't successful.
+The example shows an error if the request to the model isn't successful.

     ![Check if response is valid](images/condition-success-ss.png?width=550)